 Priority landing rights are used in the event of an emergency or other dangerous situation.
 A troubled aircraft can land on the runway without waiting for its turn.

-In this case, the Boeing 787-9 Dreamliner had a cracked window on the left side of the pilot's cockpit.
-The plane landed 15 minutes earlier than scheduled, but the crew did not inform the passengers of the problem and just handled it quietly.
+In this case, the Boeing 787-9 Dreamliner had a cracked window on the left side of the cockpit.
+The plane landed 15 minutes earlier than scheduled, but the crew did not inform the passengers about the problem and just quietly handled it.

-Later, journalist Wim Dehandschutter, who was on the flight, posted on his X account: "The plane carrying Queen Mathilde of Belgium landed in Costa Rica with a cracked window."
+Journalist Wim Dehandschutter, who was on the flight, later posted on his X account: "The plane carrying Queen Mathilde of Belgium landed in Costa Rica with a cracked window."

 "I was on that flight.
 We passengers didn't notice (anything unusual), and we weren't told anything during the flight or when the plane landed," said Mr. Dehandschutter.